 There’s a fine balance when it comes to society’s existence and advancements and the acceptable level of burden placed on the environment.
 Obviously, and I think everyone agrees to some degree, the burden level on the environment needs to be kept as reasonably close to neutral as possible.
 I don’t believe it should be the governments position to reward taxpayer money to the direct production of the newest technologies, as there has been numerous politically well connected companies that have squandered billions of taxpayer dollars.
 Increasing demands on efficiencies need to advance along with the development of new technologies, forcing it only leads to hardships and additional financial burdens placed on all of us.

 Sodium Fluoride is a toxic poison.
 We are lead to believe that by consuming water, at the right fluoritic level, our teeth will be strengthened against decay and yet at the same time there has been no outcry from rural well water drinkers and their rotting mouths demanding fluoridation.
+Fluoridated water is not recommended for babies and the elderly as it has complications for both age groups, yet everyone in between is presumed fine.
+How many babies and elderly, due to low income conditions, are left with no choice?
 Why is there such a divisive fight over this when it comes to removing this chemical that has so many proven negatives that overwhelm any claimed gain by its use?
 Our friends in Chippewa Falls have done battle several times to keep fluoride out of their water and still, after all this time, no reports of mass decay and rotting teeth.
 Let’s finally do something about an known toxic compound.

 Food Safety/GMO Food/Health